mroberts1/BOOTSTRA.386/manual/index.md

 I need the right tool!
 Not extra strength, Not heavy duty but appropriately sized and shaped for what I need to do!"

-Orion has now opened his eyes and is looking at me, "Ms. Jones, are you OK?"
+Orion opens his eyes and is looking at me, "Ms. Jones, are you OK?"

 She grips tighter on the hand holding and continues, "The machine feels grafted on to my hip, like some weed, the shimmering darkness of this moldy rectangle invades my mind, trying to conquer the frontier of my thoughts.
 I have become the slave to its beck and call, what I need is distance.
 Quiet space to become a human again and detoxicify myself from its enabling malevolence."